willjreid/busMall/user_stories.md

 As a BusMall supplier
 I want to ensure that the same item does not appear on two pages in a row by tracking an attribute called lastDisplayed So the user can see fresh images for every click.

+As a BusMall supplier
+I want to see data represented in list and charts if possible So I can have context for the relative popularity of items.

 Tasks: